Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 #### 6.1 - Network connectivity

 For constant security and connectivity of your infrastructure, we recommend using OVHcloud Connect in the secondary OVHcloud region, similar to the primary region, as well as a Secure Private Network VPN (VPN-SPN) between your on-premises site and your SecNumCloud-qualified SAP HANA on Private Cloud infrastructure.
-This VPN-SPN connection must be attached to the same vRack and extended to your two SAP HANA on Private Cloud infrastructure qualified SecNumCloud using the InterDC feature.
+This VPN-SPN connection must be attached to the same vRack and extended to your two SAP HANA on a SecNumCloud-qualifed Private Cloud infrastructure, using the InterDC feature.
 This way, a secure, wide-area network is created, enabling seamless communication between all the components of your infrastructure.

 #### 6.2 - SAP HANA database